 The Performance Program also includes the following other ensembles and musical opportunties:

 As part of an exciting new partnership with the Department of Music Performance Program and the Logan Center for the Arts, the Hyde Park Youth Symphony began an on-campus residency with the 2015-2016 concert season.
-HPYS Music Director Matthew Sheppard, who also serves as Music Director of the University Chamber Orchestra, leads the organization and conducts the Senior Orchestra; violinist Lindsay Wright, a fourth-year graduate student in the Department of Music, serves as Conductor of the HPYS Intermediate Orchestra.
+HPYS Music Director Matthew Sheppard, who also serves as Music Director of the University Chamber Orchestra, leads the organization and conducts the Senior Orchestra.
 With weekly rehearsals as well as performances at the Logan Center for the Arts, the HPYS presents three main concerts per year, as well as a number of Family Saturday programs.

 Opportunities exist for accomplished University of Chicago orchestral players to serve as mentors and coaches for the Hyde Park Youth Symphony: for more information, contact Barbara Schubert, Director of Performance Programs at the Department of Music.

 Opportunities to join a campus a cappella ensemble are many and varied.
-The a cappella ensembles are student-generated and student-led, and are sponsored by the Campus and Student Life Center for Leadership and Involvement, Campus and Student Life.
+The a cappella ensembles are student-generated and student-led, and are sponsored by the Campus and Student Life Center for Leadership and Involvement.
 The groups vary in size, choice of repertoire, in musical style, as well as in both type and frequency of performances.
 Several UChicago a cappella groups have produced CDs and garnered awards at competitions and festivals throughout the country.

 For more information on campus a cappella ensembles, explore the UChicagoArts website.

 The University hosts several prime opportunities for participating in musical theatre.
 In conjunction with the Department of Music, the Gilbert & Sullivan Opera Company produces a mainstage production every March, for which the University Chamber Orchestra serves as pit orchestra.
 Students are encouraged to audition for principal roles and for chorus positions.
-Auditions for the March 2017 production of Iolanthe are scheduled for Saturday and Sunday, November 12 and 13, 2016, in Fulton Recital Hall.
-Rehearsals begin in late January, and continue through the remainder of Winter Quarter.
+Auditions for the March 2019 production of German & Hood's Merrie England are scheduled for October 2018.
+Rehearsals begin in late January and continue through the remainder of Winter Quarter.

 In addition to the a cappella ensembles, the campus musical scene encompasses such student-led musical groups as Golosa, The University of Chicago Russian Choir; the University of Chicago Pep Band; Kojo Daiko, a Japanese Drumming Ensemble; and more.
 Many of these musical groups are sponsored by the Campus and Student Life Center for Leadership and Involvement.
 Explore the UChicagoArts website for more information.